Frenet Immersed Finite Element Spaces on Triangular Meshes: General Construction for Frenet-IFE Basis on Triangles

-\begin{remark} As discussed in \cite{2025AdjeridLinMeghaichi2}, the initial construction of the Frenet-based IFE basis functions $\phi_{ij}$ presented in Section~\ref{sec: initial construction} is a special case of this general construction.
-The formulation introduced here therefore not only unifies the two approaches but also provides greater flexibility in the selection of polynomial bases, which may improve conditioning and numerical performance.
+\begin{remark} As discussed in \cite{2025AdjeridLinMeghaichi2}, the initial construction of the Frenet-based IFE basis functions $\phi_{ij}$ presented in Section~\ref{sec: initial construction} arises as a special case of this more general GC-IFE framework.
+The formulation introduced here therefore not only unifies the two constructions but also provides greater flexibility in selecting polynomial bases that may improve conditioning and numerical performance.

 \end{remark}